Inosuft-Technologies/product-dev-flows/latonilux/sale_track/flows/saletrack-flow.md

 3. Monitor Mongo `stockLedger` and Redis hit rates; enable alerts on negative stock and transaction failures.
 4. Conduct user training and gather feedback for backlog grooming.
 5. After stabilization (≈2 weeks), deprecate legacy stock endpoints and clean up unused fields.

 ---

+## 10. Auto-Priced Menus & Component Pricing

+1. Extend item metadata with `menuPricing` array entries `{ unitId, price, label? }` and expose admin CRUD (API + UI) so ops can maintain unit-level pricing for rice portions, chicken pieces, bottles, etc.
+2. Update menu creation/update services to compute `autoPrice` from portion components (price × quantity × default portions) and persist `{ autoPrice, manualAdjustment, finalPrice }` on menus/recipes.
+Treat existing menu price field as optional adjustment.
+3. Adjust DTOs and responses so admin and ordering clients see component price breakdowns alongside the final price.
+Flag menus whose components lack `menuPricing` so admins can fill gaps.
+4. Recalculate order totals from the stored recipe snapshot during payment to prevent tampering; fall back to manual price only when component pricing is missing.
+5. Update admin UI to display auto-calculated price preview, allow optional surcharges, and highlight components with missing price data.
+6. Add regression tests for auto pricing (multiple components, missing price entries, manual adjustments) and update documentation/spec to reflect the new behavior.
+7. Once the enforcement is live, refresh the public documentation set (spec, flow, usage examples, Postman collection) so downstream teams understand that menus/products and CSV imports must always include valid portions (or presets) and that missing `menuPricing` combinations fail with a 422 error.

+---